crate/cloud-reference/docs/overview.rst

 Allowlist
 '''''''''

-By using the IP whitelisting feature (or allowlist), you can restrict access to your cluster to an indicated IP address or `CIDR block`_.
+By using the IP allowlisting feature, you can restrict access to your cluster to an indicated IP address or `CIDR block`_.
 Click the blue *Add Address* button and you can fill out an IP address or range and give it a meaningful description.
 Click *Save* to store it or the bin icon to delete a range.
-Keep in mind that once IP whitelisting has been set, you cannot access the Admin UI for that cluster from any other address.
+Keep in mind that once IP allowlisting has been set, you cannot access the Admin UI for that cluster from any other address.

 .. image:: _assets/img/cluster-settings-allowlist.png
-   :alt: Cloud Console cluster settings IP whitelisting option
+   :alt: Cloud Console cluster preferences IP allowlisting option

-If no whitelist address or address range is set, the cluster is publicly accessible by default.
+If no allowlist address or address range is set, the cluster is publicly accessible by default.
 (Of course, the normal authentication procedures are always required.)
 Only an :ref:`org admin <org-roles>` can change the allowlist.